fastoch/JavaScript/React Bun Hono.md

 And as you can see, instead of implementing a custom `fetch()` function, we'll use the built-in Hono `app.fetch` function.
 This way, all HTTP requests will be handled by the Hono library.

-After that, we can set up our endpoints in the usual way:
+After that, we can set up our endpoints in the usual way in our `app.ts`:
 ```js
 import { hono } from 'hono'